August 1st - Sonoma Valley, California

 The biggest race of the season has arrived!!
 U.S. Nationals is the granddaddy of all drag races and everyone who is anyone in the drag racing world will be

-very own race this evening with the sponsor Pontiac's amongst our co-workers and had more fun than imaginable.
-After signing our lives away and promising
+own race this evening with the sponsor Pontiac's amongst our co-workers and had more fun than imaginable.
+After signing our lives away and promising that

-that we would do our very best to avoid crashing into the wall and stop the car before driving into the sand traps, and if we did crash we agreed to buy the
+we would do our very best to avoid crashing into the wall and stop the car before driving into the sand traps, and if we did crash we agreed to buy the car that

-car that we were driving and promise not to sue the NHRA, they handed us the keys.
-First we each had one practice round to try out the cars and see how
+we were driving and promise not to sue the NHRA, they handed us the keys.
+First we each had one practice round to try out the cars and see how they

-they respond.
+responded.
 It was so funny to watch everyone go from pre-stage to staging to racing.
-We now understand why one should go from a junior dragster and
+We now understand why one should go from a junior dragster and slowly

 August 31st - O'Reilly Raceway Park -

-supposed to be scattered showers ended up down pouring on us until about 9:00 or so that evening.
-You know you are having a fun party when the cops have
+be scattered showers ended up down pouring on us until about 9:00 or so that evening.
+You know you are having a fun party when the cops have to not only

-to not only break up the party, but arrest the host for having too much fun.
-Okay okay so the cops are our friends as well and the picture is actually staged.
+break up the party, but arrest the host for having too much fun.
+Okay okay, so the cops are actually our friends and the photo is actually staged.
+Don't worry,

-Don't worry we wouldn't let it get that out of hand.
+we wouldn't actually let it get that out of hand.
 Really, we promise the picture is staged, please note the smile on the policeman's face.
 Hmmm apparently no

-one believed us.
-Especially those who know Donny (the guy in the handcuffs) He can be quite the party animal, which makes the picture that much more
+one believed us, especially the ones that know Donny, the guy in handcuffs.
+Yes, he can be quite the party animal, which makes the photo that much more

 believable.
-They did however have a little problem finding the right key to unlock the handcuffs.
-That was quite entertaining to watch them try key after key,
+They did however have a little problem finding the key to unlock the handcuffs.
+It was quite entertaining to watch them try key after key.
+Finally they

-needless to say they did find the right one, release him and Donny's record has been cleared of all charges.
-The annual MainGate Bar-b-que at Rob's house
+did release him and Donny's record was cleared of all charges.

 They always say there is gold at the end of the rainbow.
-In our case today that was true.
+In our case today, it was true!
 At the end of the beautiful

 mechanics that build, maintain and repair Martin Generators, just like the one in our bus.
 It's been running fine so far,

-but hasn't been pulling the load that it should, namely being able to run all three air-conditioners while we were in
+but hasn't been pulling the load that it should, namely being able to run all three air conditioners while we were in toasty

-toasty Memphis, Tennessee.
-After spending half a day diagnosing and eliminating what wasn't wrong with they finally
+Memphis, Tennessee.
+After spending a half a day diagnosing and eliminating what wasn't wrong with it, they finally

 discovered that it had a bad regulator.
-After replacing the regulator we are now able not only to run all three
+After replacing the regulator, we are now able to not only run all three air

-air-conditioners at the same time but we can run all three air-conditioners along with all three burners on the stove,
+conditioners at the same time, but we can run all three air conditioners along with all three burners on the stove, the

 September 4th -